What is Ayahuasca?

 An Exploration of Curanderismo.

 For thousands of years, the indigenous people of the Amazon jungle have passed down the knowledge of using sacred plants to support and care for the body, mind, and spirit.
-This tradition, known as Curanderismo, has been preserved in its pure and original form to the present day.
+This tradition has been preserved in its pure and original form to the present day.

-A Curandero is a trained practitioner who has undergone a rigorous process of isolation in the jungle, where they learn to work with plant-teachers to bring balance and harmony to their patients.
-Using a combination of plant-based diets and shamanic ceremonies, the Curandero serves as a protector, guide, and transmitter of energies for those seeking peace, health, and love.
+A Onánya is a trained practitioner who has undergone a rigorous process of isolation in the jungle, where they learn to work with plant-teachers to bring balance and harmony to their patients.
+Using a combination of plant-based diets and shamanic ceremonies, the Onanya serves as a protector, guide, and transmitter of energies for those seeking peace, health, and love.

-The centerpiece of Curanderismo is the Ayahuasca ceremony, in which the participant drinks a sacred tea made from the Ayahuasca vine.
+The centerpiece for Onányas is the Ayahuasca ceremony.
 This powerful plant-teacher has a profound impact on the human experience, affecting both the subconscious and physical realms.

 SCIENTIFIC UNDERSTANDING OF AYAHUASCA